Updated: Jun 13, 2022

 The second thing was a thought I had, I said to myself, “if there is a little moped or something parked in that space…I am calling it a night.
 I’M GOING HOME!

-Now for the lesson, The last time I looked at my watch I began to ask myself, why do you keep looking at your watch?
+The last time I looked at my watch I began to ask myself, why do you keep looking at your watch?

 Is looking at your watch going to make you any less late?